godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 The other way of handling bullet collisions we will be looking at, is raycasting.

-This method is extremely common in guns that have fast moving bullets that rarely change trajectory change over time.
+This method is extremely common in guns that have fast moving bullets that rarely change trajectory over time.

 Instead of creating a bullet object and sending it through space, we instead send a ray starting from the barrel/muzzle of the gun forwards.
 We set the raycast's origin to the starting position of the bullet, and based on the length we can adjust how far the bullet 'travels' through space.